preternatural-explore/narrator-bot/README.md

-# NarratorBot:
+# NarratorBot: Transform

 A bot that narrates what it sees in front of it, in the style of a BBC nature documentary with the voice of Sir David Attenborough.

-Uses GPT-4V for image understanding and ElevenLabs for TTS.
+Uses GPT-4o for image understanding and ElevenLabs for Audio Generation.

 https://github.com/PreternaturalAI/NarratorBot/assets/5306992/29be0f4d-1673-4e74-af31-66f21b046008